FrancisBanville/ms_interpreting_probabilities/README.md

 interactions.
-For example, the spatial and temporal uncoupling of species [e.g., nocturnal and diurnal species coexisting in the same space with different daily activity timings, @Jordano1987PatMut] and the large number of rare and cryptic interactions in a community, contribute to these knowledge gaps [@Jordano2016Samplingb].
+For example, the spatial and temporal uncoupling of species [e.g., nocturnal and diurnal species coexisting in the same space with different daily activity timings, @Jordano1987PatMut] and the large number of rare and cryptic interactions in a community, contribute to these knowledge gaps by making it more difficult to observe interactions [@Jordano2016Samplingb].

 Several conditions must be satisfied for an interaction to be observed locally.
 First, both species must have overlapping geographic ranges, i.e. they must